haydenridd/stm32-zig-porting-guide/02_drop_in_compiler/README.md

 You can find more information on spec files [here](https://gcc.gnu.org/onlinedocs/gcc/Spec-Files.html), however this particular one does the following:
 - Any time `-lc` (the C standard library) is linked in, actually use `-lc_nano`, which is the "nano" variant of the newlib standard C library.

 Newlib, and newlib-nano, are bundled with `arm-none-eabi-gcc` as pre-compiled binaries.
-The compiler knows which ones to choose automatically based on `-mcpu`, `-mfpu`, `-mfloat-abi` and `-mthumb` compiler args. `zig cc` will not know which one to choose, or even where to find it by default, which we'll get to later.
+The compiler knows which ones to choose automatically based on `-mcpu`, `-mfpu`, `-mfloat-abi` and `-mthumb` compiler args. `zig cc` will not know which one to choose, or even where to find it, which we'll get to later.

 Now we're *almost* ready to get started with porting, but there's one more extremely helpful thing we can do.
 If the linker argument `Wl,--verbose` is added to the linker args via `LDFLAGS` variable, it can give us some easy information about what precisely is getting linked into our code.
 Running `make | grep succeeded` produces the following: